Last reviewed on 27th June 2023 by Martin Alexander (Mortgage Advisor)

 - Outstanding debt = £15,000

-If you’ve still got an outstanding debt once the property has been sold and you’re still paying this off, it makes getting a mortgage even more difficult.
+If you’ve got an outstanding debt you’re still paying off, it makes mortgage approval even more difficult.
 That being said, don’t give up hope until you’ve spoken to a specialist mortgage advisor.

-The reason you were repossessed is also another factor that lenders may consider.
+The reason your home was repossessed is also another factor that lenders will consider.
 For instance, you may have been a victim of fraud or faced challenging circumstances.
-Nonetheless, some lenders will flat out decline you despite the reasons on why you were repossessed.
+Nonetheless, some lenders will flat-out decline you despite the reasons for your repossession.

-Lenders may require evidence to support your application to help your assessment.
-A specialist advisor can present your application in a particular manner, greatly improving your chances of being approved.
+Lenders often require evidence to support your application to help your assessment.
+A specialist advisor can present your application in a particular manner, improving your mortgage chances.
 That’s why expert mortgage advice is so important, as we know exactly who to place your mortgage with and how to present your application.

 Some lenders may be part of the same banking group, so if one lender has repossessed you, all other lenders in the same group will likely decline you.
-This is why an expert mortgage advisor can be so vital in getting your mortgage approved.
+This is why an advisor can be so crucial in getting your mortgage approved.

 The current status of your credit file

-If you’ve been repossessed, the chances are you’ll have further issues reflecting on your credit file.
+If you’ve been repossessed, the chances are you’ll have further issues with your credit file.
 Additional credit problems will impact your mortgage differently.